DanielBullimore/D.B.SHDB/README.md

 I wrote this script along time ago, its an old school Tab file io engine.
 It is small and basic by design.
 I intended to produce a persistent memory system for unix scripts.
-The hope was the engine would function with out modification on any *nix shell.
+The hope was the engine would function without modification on any *nix shell.
 The engine can: Get, Add, Delete, Replace; key pairs in db files.
 Basic error/syntax checking is included.
 As it stands there are no create table functions, scripts must provide a file name for each action.